Wooden Floor Restoration Cost

 Get Prices

-The cost of each restoration job will depend heavily on the size of the floor, so we’re going to look at the costs per metre squared first.
+The cost of each floor restoration job will depend heavily on the size of the floor, so we’re going to look at the costs per metre squared first.
 The average price is around £13 to £15 per m2 for sanding, £16 to £19 per m2 for sanding and varnishing, £19 to £22 per m2 for sanding and oiling, £25 to £30 per m2for sanding and refinishing, or £4 to £8 per m2for staining.

 It will cost about £40 to £60 to have your stairs sanded and stained.
 So what sort of price tag would you actually face, if you wanted these jobs performed on your wood flooring?